BHashemi2021/Amazon_Vine_Analysis/README.md

 ### Deliverable 3

 #### Overview of the Vine Review Analysis
-The Amazon Vine reviews program analysis was performed to answer whther the paid reviews were knowingly or unknowingly taking sides in their reviews.
-The analysis could be more complex and even apply Machine Learnng to  detect or reject such tendencies.
+The Amazon Vine reviews program analysis was performed to answer whther the paid reviews were conciously or subconciously taking sides in their reviews.
+The analysis could be more in-depth and benifit from Machine Learnng to detect or reject notion of such tendencies.

 #### Results:
     How many Vine reviews and non-Vine reviews were there?